WXII-TV: Subchannels

-The station's digital signal is multiplexed:

 WXII added This TV on digital subchannel 12.2 on June 1, 2009.
 On July 24, 2012, Hearst Television renewed its affiliation agreement with MeTV to maintain existing affiliations with eight Hearst-owned stations already carrying the digital multicast network through 2015.
 As part of the renewal, Hearst also signed agreements to add the network as digital subchannels of WXII-TV and four other stations in Sacramento, Baltimore, Boston, and Oklahoma City.
 Digital subchannel 12.2 replaced This TV with MeTV on August 6, 2012.

 Analog-to-digital conversion

-WXII-TV shut down its analog signal on June 12, 2009, as part of the FCC-mandated transition to digital television for full-power stations.
-The station's digital signal remained on its pre-transition UHF channel 31, using PSIP to display WXII-TV's virtual channel as 12 on digital television receivers.
+WXII-TV ended regular programming on its analog signal, over VHF channel 12, on June 12, 2009, as part of the FCC-mandated transition to digital television for full-power stations.
+The station's digital signal remained on its pre-transition UHF channel 31, using virtual channel 12.

-As part of the SAFER Act, WXII temporarily kept its analog signal on the air to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
+As part of the SAFER Act, WXII kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.